 People tend to worry about ticks when they’re on a weekend camping trip or a long hike through the woods—not so much when they’re safe at home on their own property.
 But according to Stafford, most people pick up deer ticks close to their houses.
 Even if you don’t live in a heavily wooded area, certain spots of your yard may be harboring them.
 “They can be found in groundcover, mixed unkempt grassy vegetation, and similar areas,” he says, “even on a trip to the mailbox on the street or by the garden hose next to the front porch.”

 You’re most likely to encounter ticks during the warmer months, but that doesn’t mean you should let your guard down completely come winter.
-While adult ticks are dormant for most of the season, they can be active as long as the weather is warmer than 40°F—and with climate change raising temperatures year-round, unseasonably warm winter days are more likely than ever.
-According to the Centers for Disease Control, illnesses spread by ticks more than doubled between 2004 and 2016, and experts pin part of the blame on the weather.
+Adult ticks that can carry Lyme disease may be able to survive below-freezing temperatures.
+And with climate change raising temperatures year-round, more ticks may survive increasingly warmer winters.
+According to the CDC, illnesses spread by ticks more than doubled between 2004 and 2016, and experts pin part of the blame on the climate.

 Ticks are bad enough without having to worry about them raining down on you every time you walk under a tree.
 Fortunately, these kamikaze-style attacks are just a myth.
-Ticks can’t fly or jump, and they much prefer hanging out near the ground where they can attach to the legs of passing mammals to lurking in tree branches far from their prey.
+Ticks can’t fly or jump, and they much prefer hanging out near the ground where they can attach to the legs of passing mammals.
 But that doesn’t mean your scalp is safe.
-As Stafford says, “Most are picked up on the legs and they can crawl up amazingly quickly.”
+As Stafford says, “Most [ticks] are picked up on [your] legs and they can crawl up amazingly quickly.”
 He says a deer tick is capable of scaling a leg in a few minutes or less.

-Ideally when you pull off a tick with tweezers you should remove the whole thing—not just the body without its head.
+When you pull off a tick with tweezers you should remove the whole thing—not just the body without its head.
 But if you aren’t 100 percent sure you got the full tick off on the first try, don’t panic.
-A disembodied head or biting apparatus attached to your skin won’t be able to transmit disease, move on its own, or grow back into a full tick.
+A disembodied head or biting apparatus attached to your skin won’t be able to transmit disease, move, or grow back into a full tick.
 It might irritate the skin around it, but usually it will fall out on its own.

 If it’s been several days since you were bitten by a tick and there’s still no sign of the telltale bullseye rash at the bite site, you may assume you’re in the clear.
-But according to the National Center for Health Research, fewer than 50 percent of all Lyme infections produce this symptom.
-A more accurate way to check if you have the disease is to look for several early symptoms instead of just one—these might include muscle weakness in the face, lightheadedness and shortness of breath, fever, and joint pain.
+But according to the CDC, 20 to 30 percent of Lyme infections may not present this symptom.
+A more accurate way to check if you have the disease is to look for several early symptoms instead of just one—these might include muscle weakness in the face, lightheadedness, shortness of breath, fever, and joint pain.
 These signs usually appear within a month following a tick bite if you’ve been infected.